vallurumk/sheffield-bioinformatics-core.github.io/pages/collaboration/expertise/index.md

 ---
 {% include carousel.html height="50" unit="%" duration="5" number="1" %}

-The SBC has expertise in the following areas, and software packages:-
+The SBC has expertise in the following areas, and software packages.
+If you are interested in some software or methodologies not listed here, please ask.

 ## Experimental Design
 If you are planning an experiment, please come to us before generating data so that we can discuss the design...